TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 Violations of system or network security may result in civil and/or criminal liability.
 Monster will investigate occurrences which may involve such violations and may involve, and cooperate with, law enforcement authorities in prosecuting Users who are involved in such violations.

-You are responsible for maintaining the confidentiality of Your account, Profile and passwords, as applicable.
-You may not share Your password or other account access information with any other party, temporarily or permanently, and You shall be responsible for all uses of Your Monster Site registrations and passwords, whether or not authorized by You.
-You agree to immediately notify Monster of any unauthorized use of Your account, Profile, or passwords.

 3\.
 Additional Terms Applicable to Employers.

 Employers are solely responsible for their postings on Monster Sites.
 Monster is not to be considered to be an employer with respect to Your use of any Monster Site and Monster shall not be responsible for any employment decisions, for whatever reason, made by any entity posting jobs on any Monster Site.

 You understand and acknowledge that if You cancel Your employer account or Your employer account is terminated, all Your account information from Monster, including saved resumes, network contacts, and email mailing lists, will be marked as deleted in and may be deleted from Monster's databases.
 Information may continue to be available for some period of time because of delays in propagating such deletion through Monster’s web servers.

-In order to protect our Monster Community Users from commercial advertising or solicitation, Monster reserves the right to restrict the number of e-mails which an employer may send to Users to a number which Monster deems appropriate in its sole discretion.
+In order to protect our Monster Users from commercial advertising or solicitation, Monster reserves the right to restrict the number of e-mails which an employer may send to Users to a number which Monster deems appropriate in its sole discretion.
+You shall use the Monster Networking and Profiles in accordance with all applicable privacy and data protection laws.

-Candidate profiles derived from User Content may also be made available through the Sites.
-Monster does not make any representations regarding the accuracy or validity of such derived works or their appropriateness for evaluation by employers.
-Derived profiles may vary significantly from User Content.

 **Job postings**